CDN-guy/google-cdn-image-optimization/src/media_cdn.md

-## Image Optimization on Media CDN deployment instruction
+## Image Optimizer on Media CDN deployment instruction

 > Caution: Media CDN and Service Extensions on Media CDN require an allowlist process.
 Please make sure that your project is allowlisted before proceeding.
 >
 > To request access to Media CDN and Service Extensions on Media CDN, contact your Google Cloud sales representative or your account team.

-### Step 1: Deploy Media CDN and Image Optimization Engine on CloudRun
+### Step 1: Deploy Media CDN and Image Optimizer Engine on CloudRun
-we will be deploying Media CDN configuration and the Cloud Run Image Optimizaiton container using Terraform
+we will be deploying Media CDN and Image Optimizer running on Cloud Run using Terraform

 1. Clone this repo.
    ```